-- Implement Low Impact Development (LID) provisions so LID is the preferred and commonly-used approach to site development. - Summarize annual activities for "Controlling Runoff from New Development, Redevelopment, and Construction Sites" component of annual report (including the post-construction private drainage system inspection and maintenance requirements); including any updates to the SWMP document.
+- Continue to implement Low Impact Development (LID) provisions so LID is the preferred and commonly-used approach to site development. - Summarize annual activities for "Controlling Runoff from New Development, Redevelopment, and Construction Sites" component of annual report (including the post-construction private drainage system inspection and maintenance requirements); including any updates to the SWMP document.

-Table 6-1 is the work plan for 2019 SWMP activities related to control of runoff from new development, redevelopment and construction sites.
+Table 8-1 is the work plan for 2021 SWMP activities related to control of runoff from new development, redevelopment and construction sites.

-Table 6-1.
-2019 New Development, Redevelopment, and Construction Sites Work Plan Task ID Tasks Responsible Schedule Notes CTRL-5 Implement LID so it is the preferred and commonly-used approach to site development Engineering Services Division; Community Development Department Ongoing CTRL-6 Summarize annual activities for "Controlling Runoff from New Development, Redevelopment and Construction Sites" component of annual report, identify SWMP updates.
-Engineering Services Division By March 31, 2019
+Table 8-1.
+2021 New Development, Redevelopment, and Construction Sites Work Plan Task ID Tasks Responsible Schedule Notes CTRL-5 Implement LID so it is the preferred and commonly-used approach to site development.
+Engineering Services Division; Community Development Department Ongoing CTRL-6 Summarize annual activities for "Controlling Runoff from New Development, Redevelopment and Construction Sites" component of annual report, identify SWMP updates.
+Engineering Services Division By March 31, 2021

-7. MUNICIPAL OPERATIONS AND MAINTENANCE
+9. OPERATIONS AND MAINTENANCE